roerjo/roerjo.me/README.md

-# roerjo.github.io
+# roerjo.me
-my personal site
+My personal site

 # How I setup the auto-deployment to AWS S3
 - Created an AWS IAM user to generate AWS credentials (give proper permissions to S3)